The intent of maths learning at Thornton Dale

 In week 1 provide children published arithmetic tests, which children work through, identifying areas they feel less certain on.
-Children then check their work with their partners before sharing the areas for development with the teacher.
+These tests also allow for a recap of previously covered content to help ensure understanding is embedded.
+Children then check their work before sharing the areas for development with the teacher.
 These areas then become the focus for upcoming Early Bird work as well as the focus for week 2 of Arithmetic Clinic cycle.

 In week 2, the teacher models how to answer the questions which were causing uncertainties, then provides opportunities for children to safely practise with partners and allowing the teacher to intervene if required.

 The cycle then begins again, with new areas identified.